How to recognise cold sores on lip

 Seeing your doctor is the best way to diagnose cold sores and you should see them again if your cold sores last more than two weeks or occur frequently (i.e. more than six times per year).

-If you want to read similar articles to How to recognise cold sores on lip, we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to How to recognise cold sores on lip, we recommend you browse around our Diseases & secondary effects category.